brentmcconnell/brentmcconnell.github.io/_posts/2020-12-21-jit-access.md

 ## Problem
-The problem is simple enough... how do you limit access to your VMs so that only users you permit have access to your VMs and only during a time that you allow.
+The problem is simple enough... how do you limit access to your VMs so that only users you permit have access to your VMs and only during a time that you allow?
 This is accomplished by configuring some rules on the NSG and/or Azure Firewall that protect your VM's access when a request and a timeframe for access are approved.
+The great thing about this is that Azure has wrapped this functionality up into a service called [Just-In-Time Access](https://docs.microsoft.com/en-us/azure/security-center/just-in-time-explained) and you can activate it today.

 ## Solution